GoekeLab/sg-nex-data/README.md

 Date: 2024-04-15
 Release of new sample
 - new RNA004 sample of Hek293T (SGNex_Hek293T_directRNA_replicate5_run1)
-- pod5, fastq and transcriptome aligned bam files are included in this release
+- pod5, fastq, genome and transcriptome aligned bam files are included in this release

 Version Number: V0.5.0
 Date: 2024-03-08